 February 16, 2023 – More Relaxer Lawsuits Filed

 Since the start of February, 11 more hair relaxer product liability lawsuits have been filed in federal courts.
 Seven of the cases were filed in the Northern District of Illinois.
-The remaining four were filed in districts across the country but will all be transferred into the new Hair Relaxer class action MDL.
+The remaining four were filed in districts nationwide but will all be transferred into the new hair relaxer class action MDL.

 February 7, 2023 – More on New MDL